EvionGit/GameClub-prototype/README.md

 # GameClub-prototype
-The prototype of the game club.
+The prototype of a game club.
 ___

 ## Build